bracki/cukeup/status_quo/01_status_quo.md

 * Varying levels of detail

 !SLIDE bullets incremental
-## Some of those have been converted to Selenium by a consultant
+# Some of those have been converted to Selenium by a consultant

 * Soon got excluded from testsuite
 * Because lost knowledge...
 * Lead to unmaintained tests

+!SLIDE bullets incremental
+# Unclear requirements esp. due to I18N

+* What are the VAT regulations in Japan?
+* TODO

 !SLIDE
-## Unclear requirements esp. due to i18n

-* Coordinate your features with all stakeholders
+# Coordinate your features with all stakeholders

+!SLIDE
->One step forward, two step backwards, down in a Babylon
+>One step forward, two step backwards, down in a Babylon...

 !SLIDE bullets
 ## The good parts